Saturday, June 27, 2026

 Sunday, March 29, 2020

-New Coronavirus (Covid-19) Prayer guide
+Covid-19 Prayer guide

 If my people, who bear my name, shall bow and bid my face, and forsake my wicked ways, then will I hear from heaven, and forgive their sins, and heal their land.